Tristan79/Vento/README.md

 # Vento

 Can not sleep due to the noise of the ventilation unit and your windows are always open?
 Can not replace the unit since it is not yours, add Vento!
-The StorkAir [Mysensors 2.0](https://www.mysensors.org) Controller!
+The StorkAir Arduino [Mysensors 2.0](https://www.mysensors.org) Controller!

 Manufactures: itho, duco, orcon, zehnder, storkair